 Fraternities and sororities have been a part of campus life at Saint Louis University since the early 1900s.
-Membership has grown steadily, and today more than 1,800 men and women belong to over 25 different chapters.
-More than just social groups, fraternities and sororities are values-based organizations that seek to develop the whole person.
+Membership has grown steadily, and today more than 1,800 men and women belong to over 26 different chapters.
+More than just social organizations, fraternities and sororities are values-based organizations that seek to develop the whole person.

-Most chapters have a designated meeting room in the hall, which they use for committee meetings and storage.
+Most chapters have a designated meeting room in the hall, which they use for committee meetings, storage and bonding activities.

 How to Join